PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 In case you have made changes locally, you will need to put these changes away, you can do this using the `git stash` command.

-> :warning: `pull` is only calling other git commands under the hood.
+> ⚠️ `pull` is only calling other git commands under the hood.
 > Indeed, you can set the parameter `pull.rebase` to `true` or `false` in your `git config` to control how `git pull` acts.
 > By default it will run a `git fetch` followed by a `git merge origin/my-super-branch`, if you set `pull.rebase` to `true`, it will run a `git rebase origin/my-super-branch` instead of the merge.